LogtalkDotOrg/logtalk3/examples/tcltk/NOTES.md

 was run to make the `logtalk` shell script available.
-If not, you will need to edit `lgt_query.tcl` file definition of the `load_cmd` variable and replace `logtalk` by the name of the integration script you want to use (e.g. `gplgt`).
+If not, you will need to edit `lgt_query.tcl` file definition of the `load_cmd` variable and replace `logtalk` by the name of the integration script you want to use (e.g. `gplgt`) if using a POSIX system.
+On Windows, `logtalk` would need to be replaced by the integration shortcut command for the backend you intend to use.
+That command must not use any environment variables and backslashes, spaces, and square brackets must be properly escaped as per Tcl requirements.

 To run the example, open the `gui.tcl` file using the `wish` application provided by your Tk installation.

-Note: This example requires Tcl/Tk and `tcllib` are also installed.
-Tested with Tcl/Tk version 8.6 and `tcllib` version 1.20.
+This example as successfully tested with Tcl/Tk version 8.6.11 and `tcllib` version 1.20 on Linux and macOS.
+Tests on Windows have so far failed with all backends that are tried.
+The issue seems to be how Windows applications handle the standard input/output streams that breaks the current solution for connecting the background Logtalk process to the Tk interface.